Iroquois China Company

 Iroquois China Company was founded in 1905 in Solvay, New York, located on the western border of Syracuse near the southern shores of Onondaga Lake.
 It operated in Syracuse until closing.
 Although some references indicate that the company closed in 1969, certain designs (e.g., "Informal", "Museum White") were advertised and sold until the early-mid 1970s.

+Russel Wright and Ben Seibel were among the main mid-century modernist designers at Iroquois.
+Wright introduced Casual around 1950, and Seibel designed a line called Impromptu that stayed in the line for the rest of the company's history.